cyplo/talks/crypto_basics/notes.md

 * google for private keys ;)
 * private key security
 * side channel attacks
+* how to prevent most side channel attacks ? don't use key material for branching decisions

 * modern motivations: mostly privacy of the individual